3 min read

 Which brings me to tip two...

 Big Journeys Begin With Small Steps sign on desert road2.
-Eliminate small issues
+Eliminate minor issues

-Cross also discusses small, corrosive stressors and their cumulative impact on our overall well-being.
-When we're stressed and overwhelmed, small issues or mistakes can seem worse than they are.
+Cross also discusses small, corrosive stressors and their cumulative impact on our well-being.
+When we're stressed and overwhelmed, minor issues or mistakes can seem worse than they are.
 If we're already struggling with trust, we tend to overreact, seizing control in the face of a minor misdemeanour.

 If you have one staff member who's always making the same mistake, open up a frank and supportive conversation about the process they're using or the information they're missing.
 If you're always picking up late or urgent communication, investigate whether your expectations are clear or whether you're providing enough information early on.